 Most companies base 80% of their hiring decision on technical skills, yet 85% of turnover is due to behavioral incompatibility.
 We’re so hung up on fulfilling the technical requirements that we frequently forget we’re dealing with people, and fail to identify or analyze the necessary people skills required.

-They’re a must.
+They are a must.
 There’s no way we can over-emphasize this.
 We always tell our clients the most important thing is visits.
 Everything we do is designed to get you in front of more prospects.
-We can come up with the coolest marketing stuff but if our clients aren’t visiting their prospects, the cool ideas are meaningless.
+We can come up with the coolest, most engaging marketing materials ever, but if our clients aren’t visiting their prospects, the materials are meaningless.